Why Email Marketing is a Vital Marketing Strategy to Your Success

 Take for instance signing up for a service or software.
 There is likely a series of emails that you likely would send to onboard someone to your service or product.
 This helps take off the heavy lifting of questions that often get asked in the beginning stages of a relationship.
 This same thing happens when someone makes a purchase on an eCommerce website.
 You can send emails that are automated and are sent every time based on the fact they have purchased.
 You can also send emails that are sent when someone doesn’t quite finish their purchase, often called an abandoned cart email.

 The last and usually the most common is a drip campaign which is usually reserved for when you are trying to convince someone to buy your service.
-These are a great tactic to use in long sales cycles and are usually a series of emails that explains the value of your products or service.
+These are great tactic to use in long sales cycles and are usually a series of emails that explains the value of your products or service.

 The main focus of this type of email marketing is to attract potential customers by informing them about what your business offers.
-Unless you have a revolving schedule of offers these types of emails do not necessarily have a specific time frame of sending them out and are less likely to be automated.
+Unless you have a revolving schedule of offers these types of emails do not necessarily have a specific time frame for sending them out and are less likely to be automated.
 It’s okay for instance to have a regular newsletter and send a separate email for a promotional offer.
 Just be sure to balance the cadence of emails.
-The end goal with a promotional email is for a potential customer or someone who is already a customer to complete a conversion and generate revenue.
+The end goal of a promotional email is for a potential customer or someone who is already a customer to complete a conversion and generate revenue.

 Now milestone emails are ones that are related to existing customers, not potential new ones.
 These emails are sent because of a specific occasion.
 These occasions can range from your company celebrating a birthday to other significant anniversaries.
 That could be for a birthday, celebrating how long someone has been a customer, etc. If you are sending a milestone email for someone’s birthday, it would be smart to include some type of deal/discount.
 According to Experian, birthday emails have a 481% higher transaction rate when including a deal/discount compared to promotional emails.
 When a customer receives the message, there will be gratitude towards your company for remembering such an event and this will increase customer loyalty.
 Another benefit of implementing this type of email is that inactive users could become active once again when they are reminded of your business.